opulencephp/docs/collections.md

 <h2 id="immutable-hash-tables">Immutable Hash Tables</h2>

-Sometimes, your business logic might dictate that a hash table is read-only.
+Sometimes, your business logic might dictate that a [hash table](#hash-tables) is read-only.
 Opulence provides support via `ImmutableHashTable`.
+In immutable hash tables, the keys can be scalars, objects, arrays, or resources; the values can be any type.
 It requires that you pass values into its constructor:

 ```php
 use Opulence\Collections\ImmutableHashTable;